 Clicking on it will reveal many options for you, and one of them will be Nearby Share.
 Click on it to proceed.

 As soon as you click the relative button, you’ll be taken straight to the main menu of Nearby Share within the device’s “Settings” app.
-Upon arriving there, you’ll be notified that your Chromebook is now appearing visible to other nearby devices.
+Upon arriving there, you’ll be notified that your Chromebook appears visible to other nearby devices.
 Therefore, Nearby Share on your device has been enabled now.

 This is only half part of the whole process.
 We suggest checking out our guide on how to share files with devices using Nearby Share in ChromeOS for further instructions.
-For now, let’s check out the following top tip available in the guide for you.
+For now, let’s check out the top tip in the guide.

 10. Enable the Overview Button

-However, the feature at hand is a Chrome flag you will need to enable yourself.
+However, the feature is a Chrome flag you must enable yourself.
 It doesn’t come pre-loaded at the moment for stability reasons.
-Type in the following into the omnibox of the Chrome browser and press the “Enter” key.
+Type the following into the omnibox of the Chrome browser and press the “Enter” key.

 11. Try out Calendar View

 Calendar View isn’t enabled on Chrome OS by default.
-It’s still experimental, so you’ll have to tend to the accessibility-oriented feature.
+It’s still experimental, so you must tend to the accessibility-oriented feature.
 Fret not, though.
 Toggling it on is straightforward and painless and warrants a similar procedure as enabling the “Overview” button.